AminAlam/ElecPhys/README.md

 ### Source code
 - Clone the repository or download the source code.
 - cd into the repository directory.
+- Run `python3 setup.py install`

+### PyPi
-- Run `pip3 install -r requirements.txt` or `pip install -r requirements.txt`
+Run `pip3 install ElecPhys` or `pip install ElecPhys`

 ## Usage
-It's possible to use ElecPhys as as command line tool or as a Python module.
+It's possible to use ElecPhys as a command line tool or as a Python module.

 ### Command Line
 To use ELecPhys from command line, you need to use the following pattern: